jdavidpeter/Jira-on-Raspberry-Pi/README.md

 ## Nice extras

  1. You might want to make sure your Jira instance starts when your Pi reboots for whatever reason.
-There are couple of ways to achieve this, I'd recommend using `/etc/init.d`.
-There's an example file named jira in this repo which you should copy to `/etc/init.d/jira`.
-Then run the following:

-    `update-rc.d jira defaults`

-    In alternative you can use systemd, create `/etc/systemd/system/jira.service`
+    Create a systemd service `/etc/systemd/system/jira.service`:

 ```
     [Unit]